joostvdg/joostvdg.github.io/docs/cloudbees/multi-cluster.md

 Imagine you have a whole range of departments and development teams.
-Preferably you want to serve them with a standardized [SDA]() platform, but at the same time, make sure they pay for their own usage.
+Preferably you want to serve them with a standardized SDA(Software Delivery Automation) platform, but at the same time, make sure they pay for their usage.

-I don't think this is too far fetched or something that is bad.
+I don't think this is too far fetched or something terrible.
 I think it makes sense.
 In this light, CloudBees Core now [supports running on multiple Kubernetes clusters](https://docs.cloudbees.com/docs/cloudbees-core/latest/cloud-admin-guide/multiple-clusters).

 In this guide, we're going to explore how to run CloudBees Core on a GKE and AKS cluster at the same time.
+And how to deal with the details of getting the namespace configured, certificates, Kubernetes API tokens and so on and so forth.

 ## Prerequisites